|Department||San Francisco Public Works|

 |Date Opened||5/9/2019 08:00:00 AM|

 |Salary||$44.79 - $54.45/hour|

-JOB TYPE: As Needed (Category 16) position is excluded by the Charter from the competitive civil service examination process and shall serve at the discretion of the appointing officer.
-This position has an anticipated duration of 1040 hours per fiscal year, does not offer benefits, and will not result in an eligible list or permanent civil service hiring.
+JOB TYPE: This Temporary Exempt – As Needed (Category 16) position is excluded by the Charter from the competitive civil service examination process and shall serve at the discretion of the appointing officer.
+This position has an anticipated duration of 1040 hours per fiscal year and this position will not result in an eligible list or permanent civil service hiring.

-Incumbent will conduct the majority of work at the San Francisco Public Works, 2323 Cesar Chavez, San Francisco, CA 94124.
-However, there may be situations where the incumbent will be required to work at other sites throughout the City of San Francisco as required.
+WORK LOCATION: Incumbent will conduct the majority of work at various sites throughout the City of San Francisco.
+However, the incumbent will report daily to San Francisco Public Works, 2323 Cesar Chavez, San Francisco, CA 94124.

 EXAMPLES OF ESSENTIAL DUTIES:

-License and Certification: Possession of a valid California driver’s license AND
+License and Certification: Possession of a valid driver license.

 2. MEDICAL TESTING: Prior to appointment, eligible candidates must successfully pass the TB testing Process.

 3. SECURITY CLEARANCES AND BACKGROUND INVESTIGATIONS: Positions in this classification may require that successful candidates who become eligible for appointment may be required to go through a background investigation to determine the candidate’s suitability for employment in this classification.
 Factors considered in the investigation may include employment history, use of illegal/controlled substances.
 Reasons for rejection based on this investigation may include, but not limited to: applicable convictions, repeated or serious violations of the law, inability to accept supervision, inability to follow rules and regulations, falsification of application materials and/or other relevant factors.
 Failure to obtain and maintain security clearance may be basis for termination.